citizen-stig/storage_witness_delta_plaground/NOTES.md

 - Why the earliest node needs to read from DB?
 Why cannot it be done in the latest?
     - Q from Blaze: Why Frozen and StateCheckpoint both need database instance?
-    - That's not a requirement
+    - A: That's not a requirement
 - New Generic in WorkingSet and StateCheckpoint
   - Probably hide it behind C::Spec::Storage::S ???
   - Rollup shouldn't be aware about